masolimano/maneage/README.md

       can make a `v1` tag.
 Subsequently when you first start reporting the results to your colleagues, you can tag the commit as `v2`.
 Afterwards when you submit to a paper, it can be tagged `v3` and so on.

+   - *Pipeline outputs*: During your research, it is possible to checkout a specific commit and reproduce its results.
+However, the processing can be time consuming.
+Therefore, it is useful to also keep track of the final outputs of your pipeline (at minimum, the paper's PDF) in important points of history.
+However, keeping a snapshot of these (most probably large volume) outputs in the main history of the pipeline can unreasonably bloat it.
+It is thus recommended to make a separate Git repo to keep those files and keep this pipeline's volume as small as possible.
+For example if your main pipeline is called `my-exciting-project`, the name of the outputs pipeline can be `my-exciting-project-outputs`.
+This enables easy sharing of the output files with your co-authors (with necessary permissions) and not having to bloat your email archive with extra attachments (you can just share the link to the online repo in your communications).
+After the research is published, you can also release the outputs pipeline, or you can just delete it if it is too large or un-necessary (it was just for convenience, and fully reproducible after all).